forestgrape/coronavirus/index.md

 - cleavage other proteins and RNA [to check]

-## Coronaviruses species
+## coronaviruses species
 [in work]
-#### sars
+#### sars-cov-1
 Betacoronavirus identified causing Sars in 2003/2004.
+* yields mainly lower respiratory tract infections
 #### sars-cov-2
 Betacoronavirus identified causing the current Covid-19 pandemics.
+A focus of this page and many sections contain special notes about features of Sars-CoV-2.
 ### mers-cov
 Betacoronavirus identified causing MERS.
+* It infects mainly cells in the deep lungs (bronchi and alveolis).
+* The natural hosts are dromedary camels.
+* the main spreading events all have been observed in extremely dry air.
 ### bovine coronaviruses
 Abbreviated BCoV.
 Betacoronavirus causing diarrhea and respiratory infections in cattle.